Universidad Popular Autónoma del Estado de Puebla: Certifications

 UPAEP university is acknowledged by the Massachusetts Institute of Technology as a member of the EdNet educational network of the Lean Advancement Initiative consortium; furthermore, it's part of the Competitiveness and Strategy Institute of Harvard University's Business School.
 UPAEP was one of the founding universities of the Mexican Federation of Private High Studies Institutions and is a member of the ANUIES.

 Academic offering

 The UPAEP covers all of the education levels in México, as the system includes elementary School, junior High school and high School.

 High school system

-UPAEP has nine high schools, scattered around Puebla and the Tlaxcala State.
+UPAEP has nine high schools, scattered around the states of Puebla and Tlaxcala.
 Four of them are located within the Metropolitan Zone of Puebla, of which two, the Santiago (the oldest) and Angelópolis (the newest) were recognized in December 2010 by the International Baccalaureate to impart the Diploma Programme to its students.

 Undergraduate

 The UPAEP currently offers 43 different bachelor programs in the economics and administrative sciences, design, health sciences, humanities, engineering and information technologies areas.

 The university has a reputation for achieving external accreditation of its programs.
 Approximately nine of ten students enrolled in the UPAEP study in an accredited program, being the second-highest ratio for a private university in Mexico.

 Some studies can be done either in the Online or in the Open University system.